 Defender for Business (Antivirus) |

-As reminder: The core apps (Gmail, Calendar, Drive, Docs, Sheets, Forms, Slides) are available for free with a standard personal Google account and function almost identically to the paid Workspace versions.
+As reminder: the core apps (Gmail, Calendar, Drive, Docs, Sheets, Forms, Slides) are available for free with a standard personal Google account and function almost identically to the paid Workspace versions.
 The primary differences in paid Google Workspace are administrative (custom domains, user management, shared drives, and increased storage), which typical office workers do not need to manage.